-The award of an M.Sc.
-(CW), or a MBA (CW) degree to a candidate, who has registered for an M.Sc.
+The award of Masters (SQLF Levels 9) and MBA (CW) degree to a candidate, who has registered for an M.Sc.
 (CW & R) or MBA (CW & R)) respectively.

 or

 the award of an M.Phil. degree to a candidate who has registered for Ph.D. programme, if in the opinion of the committee the thesis is acceptable for such a degree.